krefson/Moldy/README.md

 into a future release.
 I hope that as time goes on Moldy will become yet more comprehensive as a result of your input.

-If you want to be informed about updates, new versions, bugs etc, there is a mailing list called moldy-announce.
-It is managed by majordomo and to join it send an email message to moldy-announce-request@maillist.ox.ac.uk containing the word "subscribe".

 There is a second list for discussion of simulations using Moldy, requesting help with problems and related issues called simply moldy.
-To join send an email message to moldy-request@maillist.ox.ac.uk containing the word "subscribe".
+To join send an email message to moldy-request@jiscmail.ac.uk containing the word "subscribe".

 Contents of the distribution: